Mott (album)

 Mott is the sixth studio album by British rock band Mott the Hoople.
 It peaked at No. 7 in the UK Albums Chart.
-It is the last album to Feature guitarist Mick Ralphs and first without organist Verden Allen, due to Allen's departure most organ and other keyboard parts are played by Ralphs.
+It is the last album to feature guitarist Mick Ralphs, and the first without organist Verden Allen; because of Allen's departure, most organ and other keyboard parts are played by Ralphs.

 "All the Way from Memphis", an edited version of which was released as a single, received considerable airplay on U.S. radio and captured the band overseas fans, as well as reaching the UK Singles Chart.

 Packaging

 The album featured different album covers in the U.K. and U.S., as well as remastered tracks on some editions.
 The U.S. cover featured a photo of the four band members with the word "MOTT" on it, with "Mott The Hoople" written in the O. The U.K. front cover featured an illustration based on a bust of Roman emperor Augustus, the band's name written in a typeface simultaneously evocative of a 1920s Art Deco font and the "Future Shock" font inspired by computer-readable punch cards.
 Initial copies had a gatefold sleeve with the Augustus image printed on a transparent plastic sheet.
 The emperor would appear again on the inner sleeve of The Hoople, the band's next and final album in both the United States and the United Kingdom.
 A remastered and expanded version was released by Sony's Columbia/Legacy imprint in the United States in 2006.